ewernqvi/mvc_rest_demo/README.md

     price: "$200",
     update: {
       verb: "PUT",
-      description: "Update for resource advertisments with id 52eb6c860e5f433f24000003",
+      description: "Update for resource advertisements with id 52eb6c860e5f433f24000003",
       href: "/api/advertisments/52eb6c860e5f433f24000003"
     },
     remove: {
       verb: "DELETE",
       href: "/api/advertisments/52eb6c860e5f433f24000003",
-      description: "Delete for resource advertisments with id 52eb6c860e5f433f24000003" },
+      description: "Delete for resource advertisement with id 52eb6c860e5f433f24000003" },
     details: {
       verb: "GET",
-      description: "Details for resource advertisments with id 52eb6c860e5f433f24000003",
+      description: "Details for resource advertisements with id 52eb6c860e5f433f24000003",
       href: "/api/advertisments/52eb6c860e5f433f24000003"
     }
   }
 ]
 ```

-We get back a list of advertisments, since we have only created one, the list only contains one
+We get back a list of advertisements, since we have only created one, the list only contains one
-advertisment.
-Let's create another advertisment in the system to make it a bit more intresting,
+advertisement.
+Let's create another advertisement in the system to make it a bit more interesting,
 for simplicity we will add another phone

 ```
 curl -X POST -H user-token:ovxptw7z8rveipb9eqc04tjsoky5jyvi -H "Content-Type:application/json" \
-  -d '{"category": "Phone", "description": "Samsung S3 -  Perfect Condtition", "price": "$200"}' \
+  -d '{"category": "Phone", "description": "Samsung S3 -  Perfect Condition", "price": "$200"}' \
   http://localhost:3000/api/advertisments
 ```

-When we look for advertisments now, [http://localhost:3000/api/advertisments](http://localhost:3000/api/advertisments)
+When we look for advertisements now, [http://localhost:3000/api/advertisments](http://localhost:3000/api/advertisments)
 we get two phone backs, but the API also let's us provide a query, so lets say we only want to
 search for phones with Samsung in the description we would add the following query parameters to
 our query